datawire/ambassador-auth-httpbasic/README.md

   hashed_password: "$2b$12$BfyGWJEVpybci4ze7tpKuuWxlJ/aS1sFqQwuuxMC/X0ey9YkHxnr."
 ```

-# Editing the Users Database
+# Manipulating the Users Database

 1. You need to install a bcrypt tool or library.
 I recommend the Python implementation which can be installed with `pip`.